virbula/proxmox-backup/docs/system-requirements.rst

   * Use only SSDs, for best results
   * If HDDs are used: Using a metadata cache is highly recommended, for example, add a ZFS :ref:`special device mirror <local_zfs_special_device>`.
+  * While it's technically possible to use remote storages such as NFS or SMB, the additional latency and overhead drastically reduces performance and it's not recommended to use such a setup.

 * Redundant Multi-GBit/s network interface cards (NICs)